 I’ve LEARNED that I’m feeling TIRED of being “vigilant”.
 Watching for the next terrorist/shark attack/industrial disease/assault on civil liberties/illegal incursion is exhausting enough.
 But having to be wary of the faceless interlocking conglomerate that seems to know more about me than I do makes me want to take all of my money and stuff it under my pillow.
 But if everyone did THAT, I’ve been told, it would wreck this economy.

 Speaking of money, I’ve LEARNED that when I need 75 cents for a vending machine, little is more frustrating than having two quarters, two dimes and 13 pennies.

-I’ve LEARNED that throwing money at a problem is a lot easier that changing hearts.
-This is why Bob Geldof’s Live 8 concerts tomorrow is much more remarkable than the Live Aid concerts two decades ago.
+I’ve LEARNED that throwing money at a problem is a lot easier than changing hearts.
+This is why Bob Geldof’s Live 8 concerts tomorrow are much more remarkable than the Live Aid concerts two decades ago.
 Sir Bob is trying to make a systemic change in the attitudes and policies of the G8 nations towards the poorer nations, such as those in Africa.